Updated on: May 26, 2025

 What are passwordless options?

 Passwordless options are authentication methods that don’t require entering a traditional password.
 Instead of relying on something you know (like a password), passwordless authentication often relies on something you have.
 This can make the authentication process more seamless and, in many cases, more secure.
-Some common passwordless methods include biometrics (fingerprint or face scan), security tokens (like a USB key), SMS or email codes, and mobile push notifications.
+Some common passwordless methods include biometrics (fingerprint or face scan), security tokens, and mobile push notifications.

 Many password managers (such as 1Password) are also implementing passkey support.
 Passkeys are gaining traction as they eliminate the risk of password breaches or weak passwords and improve user experience (no more forgotten passwords!).